-- What’s the most efficient way to satisfy the remaining requirements?
+- What’s the most efficient way to satisfy any remaining requirements?

 In the sections below, we’ll explain how our team of consultants can answer each of these questions to efficiently guide your development program.

 What Will the FDA Require of Your Program?

 Every program is different and although there is no “one size fits all plan,” FDA reviewers in the Office of Clinical Pharmacology and Biopharmaceutics use the same guidelines to assess the suitability of clinical pharmacology and PK/PD information to support label claims for all new drugs.
 The FDA has provided a policy document (the Clinical Pharmacology and Biopharmaceutics MAPP) that explicitly defines what reviewers are to look for in new drug applications (NDAs) and biologics license applications (BLAs).

-- Does this drug prolong the QT or QTc interval?
+- Has the ability of the drug to prolong the QT or QTc interval been adequately assessed?

-- What is the effect of food on the bioavailability of the drug from the dosage form?
+- For oral dosage forms, what is the effect of food on the bioavailability of the drug from the to-be marketed dosage form?

 - What dosage regimen adjustments are recommended for patients with renal impairment?

-Spanning all issues related to clinical pharmacology and biopharmaceutics, Gap Analysis ensures that you will have a strategy to provide an informed answer for every question, regardless of whether you plan to file an NDA, partner with another pharma company, or have some other exit strategy.
-By addressing all required PK/PD components before submission, you will save your program both time and money.
+Spanning all issues related to clinical pharmacology and biopharmaceutics, a Gap Analysis ensures that you will have a strategy to provide an informed answer for every question, regardless of whether you plan to file an NDA, partner with another pharma company, or to inform important data-driven strategy decisions.
+By addressing all required PK/PD components before submission, you will save your program unnecessary resource, time and money.

 Can Your Existing Data Satisfy Those Requirements?

 A comprehensive analysis of your existing data is necessary to evaluate which questions can be answered and which ones still require additional information, as well as recommend the optimal timing for planned activities.
 Our scientific consultants meticulously comb through your existing studies to uncover hidden PK/PD gaps.
 Decades of experience give them an unparalleled ability to assess the scope and implications of clinical pharmacology studies.
 The Gap Analysis will govern planned and future studies to ensure you get the most value out of your data moving forward.

 Given the complexity of many early phase clinical studies, it can be difficult to deconvolute the myriad of overlapping objectives and endpoints.
 For example, many First Time in Human studies are combined with Multiple Ascending Dose cohorts and Food Effect arms.
-Due to the multiple goals in such a study, the results can often be underpowered, rendering the data inconclusive and requiring the recruitment of additional subjects.
+Due to the multiple goals in such a study, the results can often be under-powered, rendering the data inconclusive and requiring the recruitment of additional subjects or additional studies.
 Careful planning with the help of a clinical pharmacologist or pharmacokineticist is crucial to avoid missteps in your clinical studies.

-The Most Efficient Way to Satisfy the Remaining Requirements
+What’s the Most Efficient way to Satisfy the Remaining Requirements?

-At the same time that your data is being analyzed for gaps, our clinical pharmacology experts begin to formulate a plan for how to address any unanswered questions.
+At the same time that your data is being analyzed for gaps, our clinical pharmacology experts formulate a plan for how to address any unanswered questions.
 By incorporating modeling and simulation strategies into your development program, we can often help you avoid expensive clinical trials without compromising scientific standards.
 For example, in many cases we can use an approach called a Concentration-QT Analysis to establish the risk of QT prolongation and potentially avoid the expense of conducting a full thorough QT/QTc study.
 In recent years, the FDA has expressed its strong support for modeling and simulation in drug development and to inform decision making.